 Frequently asked questions

-The White Cliffs site will act as a location for starting and ending the transit of consignments to and from the UK.
+The Dover site will act as a location for starting and ending the transit of consignments to and from the UK.
 Each location includes parking areas for HGVs and other vehicles as well as security measures and facilities to enable the checking of vehicles and consignments entering and exiting the sites.
 There are also temporary buildings as well as staff and driver welfare amenities.

 With its location on the A2, approximately 3 miles (5km) from the Port of Dover, 50 miles (80km) from the M25 and just under 70 miles (110km) from Central London, the site provides direct connectivity to the Port of Dover and the Strategic Road Network.